-- 1.• Concerns should be expressed as soon as possible.
-The earlier a concern is expressed the sooner action can be taken. - The concern should express exactly what practice is causing concern and why. - The person raising a concern should approach the Head of College of College / Director immediately and, in her/his absence, the DCI Chief Education Officer, Lesley Meyer or the DCI Chairman, Fraser White. - If a concern is expressed about the Head of CollegeCollege / Director, it should be referred to the DCI Chief Education Officer, Lesley Meyer or the DCI Chairman, Fraser White.
+- The concern should express exactly what practice is causing concern and why. - The person raising a concern should approach the Head of College immediately and, in her/his absence, the DCI Chief Education Officer, Lesley Meyer or the DCI Chairman, Fraser White. - If a concern is expressed about the Head of College, it should be referred to the DCI Chief Education Officer, Lesley Meyer or the DCI Chairman, Fraser White.